Parameter

 $float(4.5);

-Use FloatAttr attribute to define a float parameter.
+Use FloatAttr attribute to define a float parameter using attribute notation.

 use Chevere\Parameter\Attributes\FloatAttr;